 8. Include a Poll or a Survey

-Let the participants vote, encourage them to share their opinion.
+Let the participants vote, and encourage them to share their opinion.
 This template allows you to present the poll question and answer options, and the next slide layout can be applied to present results.

 9. Talk Facts and Numbers

-A good idea is to incorporate some interesting facts, data from the market that support a point you want to make by the presentation.
+A good idea is to incorporate some interesting facts, and data from the market that support a point you want to make in the presentation.

 Represent the data by simple infographics using appropriate icon symbols and underline the key numbers, like in the picture above.
 You can easily adjust the numbers as you need.

 10. Present a Challenge

-After you discussed all details, showed data from the market, it’s time to address challenges or problems people have.
-Add some details – list possible problem and answers.
+After you discussed all details and showed data from the market, it’s time to address the challenges or problems people have.
+Add some details – list possible problems and answers.
 Illustrating your ideas with icons will help people to get on point faster.

 And then slowly build u a foundation for introducing your solution.

 11. Introduce the Solution

 That’s why people came – to hear your brilliant ideas to solve their challenges.
-You can firstly state the solution using one phrase or sentence – and put it on a suitable background:
+You can first state the solution using one phrase or sentence – and put it on a suitable background:

 Start describing it with the list of the main benefits – see the example of circle diagrams or puzzle graphics:

-Continue with a timeline illustrating how your solution works, what stages it has:
+Continue with a timeline illustrating how your solution works, and what stages it has: